john-kheir/home/docs/booting/ays.md

 The AYS templates for installing a G8OS on a Packet.net server are available at https://github.com/g8os/ays_template_g8os.

-In what follows we discuss the steps to install G8OS using local AYS installation:
+In what follows we discuss the steps to install G8OS using a local AYS installation:

 - [Install AYS 8.2](#install-ays)
 - [Install the AYS templates](#install-templates)